codingburgas/sprint-eschool-code-storm/README.md

 <h2 id="about-the-project">About The Project</h2>

 <p align="justify">
-Our project is a game made by using C++ programming language, it is a hangman-like game but instead of guessing any ordinary words you have to guess a math term.
+Our project is a game made by using C++ programming language, It is a game where you need to pick the right answers for the equations given.
 </p>